 Our facilities are open.
-Our golf courses, tennis, Fitness Centre, shopping and restaurants are operating with fewer health and safety restrictions.
-Our SPA offers rejuvenating treatments and you can join our resort activities programme.
+Our golf courses, tennis, Fitness Centre, Royal Spa, shopping and restaurants are operating with fewer health and safety restrictions.
+You can also join our resort activities programme.

 If in doubt, please make sure to visit our website page on COVID-19 Health&Safety.

 We are also ready to hold your hand throughout the PCR testing process and provide full list of PCR testing points at the resort.
 Ask us if you need help.

 Inaugurated in 1997, the Royal Golf Course was designed by top American golf architect Rocky Roquemore, based on the original drawings of Sir Henry Cotton.
 Recognised as one of Portugal’s most prestigious golf courses, its features include the almost island green of the 9th and the famous 16th, with cliff-top carryover – one of the most photographed holes in Europe.

 Stroke Index: 15

 Your tee shot needs to be between the fairway bunkers.

 On this narrow par 5 caved through the umbrella pine trees, go the green in two avoiding the bunkers left and right.
 Do not short at the green is deep.

 Stroke Index: 13

 A short, straight hole, the tee is nicely elevated.